garrandall/popular-music-data/tracks/give-it-away-the-chi-lites.md

   start_date: '1969-04-12'
 ---

-Ooh, hoo, give it away
+Oh, hoo, give it away
-Ooh, hoo, give it away
+Oh, hoo, give it away

 What's the sense in giving you love
 When you're gonna give it away